A New Era of Protection: How AI is Transforming Security Controls

 2. Data integrity and privacy protection: When leveraging an AI tool, organizations are encouraged to use caution to restrict data access, as well as carefully restricting what the AI is allowed to return.
 Currently, users may view AI as a voice of authority.
 This can lead to incorrect beliefs if the AI system returns data that is factually or subjectively inaccurate.

 Whether leveraging AI internally within an organization’s infrastructure or using it as an outsourcing tool, it’s essential for organizations to keep security top of mind to protect their company’s assets.
-If you need a maturity assessment, readiness assessment or examination of your AI model, contact Weaver.
-We are here to help.
+For additional controls and governance checklists, a great starting point is the Open Worldwide Application Security Project’s (OWASP’s) Top 10 for LLM Applications and the LLM AI Cybersecurity and Governance Checklist.

 ©2025